cyrusaf/ctxlog/README.md

 func main() {
  ctx := context.Background()

- // Create a tag and json based logger and set it as the default logger logger := slog.New(ctxlog.NewHandler(slog.NewJSONHandler(os.Stdout))) slog.SetDefault(logger)
+ // Create ctxlog and json logger and set it as the default logger logger := slog.New(ctxlog.NewHandler(slog.NewJSONHandler(os.Stdout))) slog.SetDefault(logger)

- // Can set tags on the context using ctxlog.WithTag(ctx, key, value) ctx = ctxlog.WithAttrs(ctx, slog.String("hello", "world"))
+ // Can set attrs on the context using ctxlog.WithAttrs(ctx, ...slog.Attr) ctx = ctxlog.WithAttrs(ctx, slog.String("hello", "world"))

- // Can also set tags when logging.
-Can use slog global methods such as
+ // Use slog methods such as InfoCtx and the ctxlog handler will automatically
- // InfoCtx if set as default logger. slog.InfoCtx(ctx, "test", slog.Int("foo", 5))
+ // attach attrs from the context to the structured logs. slog.InfoCtx(ctx, "test")
- // Output:{"level":"INFO","msg":"test","foo":5,"hello":"world"}}
+ // Output:{"level":"INFO","msg":"test","hello":"world"}
+}
 ```